Money: Origins to Modern Monetary Theory

 The study of history is not quite a science, but when done well, it uses scientific thinking and is dependent on the sciences to gather new data and improve our understanding of things past that got us to where we are.
 It is the hope of historians, beyond their insatiable curiosity about how we got to where we are, that by improving our understanding of our journey thus far, that we will gain some insights that enable us to create a better future for ourselves.

 Science has three main pillars: theory, testing, and skepticism.
 Theory, or the construction of a model that seems to best account for all available data, and doing so in the simplest manner possible (Occam's Razor, aka the KISS principle) is our starting point.
-History shares this with science, although human bias tends to push Occam around a bit, and be too generous or harsh depending on our biases of perspective.
+History shares this with science, although human bias tends to push Occam around a bit, and be too generous or harsh depending on our many biases of perspective.
 Skepticism is also a key part of the work of the historian.
-We must always allowing for new data and insights to require an adjustment of our understanding of things past.
+We must always allow for new data and insights to require an adjustment of our understanding of things past.
 And if we are studious and open minded, we will discover new things which require us to modify what we think we already know.
 It is good to be less than perfectly certain about most things.

 This business of bias is forever a problem with history and its interpretation.
 This is especially true when new data and insights require a significant modification to how we have understood the past.
 People tend to grow strong attachments to the stories of history as they were understood decades earlier.
 Letting go of stories and interpretations that need to be revised can be hard.
 This too is something historians and all of us share with the sciences.
 The insights into the workings of these biases in the sciences is the subject of Thomas Kuhn's seminal work "The Structure of Scientific Revolutions."
 For anyone who has not read this work, I cannot recommend it strongly enough.
 There is a reason why it is the single most cited scientific study of the 20th century.